As the auto glass experts, it is our job to conduct and share industry-leading research to understand why it’s important to repair a windshield chip.

 Cold weather stress

-In cold weather conditions, windshields bend into a more concave shape.
-As a result, windshield chips and dings are more likely to spread in a horizontal fashion.
-According to a study conducted by the Motor Industry Research Association (MIRA), chips were likely to spread more than 80% of the time at temperatures of 14 degrees (-10° C).
-Windshield chips tested at 32 degrees were nearly 60% likely to crack.
+According to a study conducted at the Motor Industry Research Association (MIRA), chips were likely to spread more than 80% of the time at temperatures of 14 degrees (-10° C).
+Windshield chips tested at 32 degrees through computer simulation were nearly 60% likely to crack.

 Warm weather stress